tnebooks/12th-chemistry/content.en/docs/p-block-elements-ii/_index.md

 # 3. p-BLOCK ELEMENTS-II

-## Learning Objectives

-After studying this unit, the students will be able to

-- discuss the preparation and properties of important compounds of nitrogen and phosphorus
-- describe the preparation and properties of important compounds of oxygen and sulphur
-- describe the preparation, properties of halogens and hydrogen halides
-- explain the chemistry of inter-halogen compounds
-- describe the occurrence, properties and uses of noble gases
-- appreciate the importance of p-block elements and their compounds in day today life.

 # INTRODUCTION

 We have already learnt the general characteristics of p-block elements and the first two group namely icosagens (boron group) and tetragens (carbon group) in the previous unit.
 In this unit we learn the remaining p-block groups, pnictogens, chalcogens, halogens and inert gases.